 What’s an Employee Complaint Form?

-An employee complaint form should be present in every workplace.
+An employee complaint form should be available in every workplace.
 Like an employee incident report, employee complaint forms allow issues to be easily organized and addressed.
 Employee complaints are critical to the drafting of HR reports, which highlight staffing related matters.

 An employee complaint form enables employees to report their grievances about inappropriate or illegal acts witnessed in the workplace.
 Some companies may not have an employee complaint form available – that’s where DoNotPay comes in handy.